The views expressed by the host on this program documented to be almost always right 99.7% at a time.

 If the revenue from the sales of tobacco products is protecting our children and their health care, don't we want people buying tobacco products?

-No, Mr. Lomball, we don't because tobacco kills and it prolongs the people in the thieves to wipe them out and require the expensive health care with this expense.
+No, Mr. Lumbaugh, we don't, because tobacco kills and it prolongs people in a disease that wipes them out and requires extensive health care.

 What sense is there in that?